 Hiring a Pro

-When you hire a pro to re-tint your windows, you’re setting yourself up for a faster turnaround time and a better quality job.
-Not only will you have access to industry-leading films, but you’ll also have an experienced professional removing the old film and installing the new one for you.
+When you hire a pro to re-tint your vehicles, you’re setting yourself up for a faster turnaround time and a better quality job.
+Not only will you have access to industry-leading films, but you’ll also have an experienced professional removing the old film and installing the new film for you.
 This means a flawless application process and less maintenance down the road.

 Yes, you will pay for the installation, but you’ll save time and guarantee that the job is done right in the first place.
 As an added bonus, you’ll have someone to turn to if the film starts looking worn or gets damaged in the course of your daily drives.

-Ultimately, the choice is yours.
+Ultimately, the choice of tinting is yours.
 Can you re-tint windows on your own?
 Yes, but you’ll spend hours on the process and might not get the best film for your car.
-You may even end up damaging your car in the process.
-By hiring a professional, you’ll guarantee that the work is done right from the get-go.
-And should you need help or discover a flaw in the film, you won’t be on your own.
-Contact us today for a free estimate and see how we can help.
+You may even end up damaging your car’s window tinting further in the process.